Supreme Council, Scottish Rite, Northern Jurisdiction, USA: Schism of 1860

-20th and 21st centuries
+20th century

 Originally located in New York, the headquarters of the NMJ was in downtown Boston for much of the late 19th and 20th century.
 From 1927 to 1968, the offices were located in the Statler Hotel, moving to Lexington, Massachusetts in 1968.
 In 1975, the Supreme Council founded the Museum of Our National Heritage, now the Scottish Rite Masonic Museum & Library, in Lexington, Massachusetts.

+21st century

 In 2013, the headquarters building was sold to the town of Lexington, with the offices of the Sovereign Grand Commander moving into the Scottish Rite Masonic Museum & Library located next door.

 In December 2023, Past Sovereign Grand Commander, David Glattly criticized the Supreme Council over internal bickering and financial mismanagement.
 In February 2024, Glattly was expelled from the order, initially without explanation.
 In March 2024, the current Sovereign Grand Commander, Walter F. Wheeler claimed Glattly's expulsion was due to ballot fraud, inappropriate employment practices, lack of budgetary control, expense control and excessive spending, failures of corporate governance and a toxic workplace environment under Glattly's stewardship.

 Philanthropy

-Masonic Learning Centers for Children, Inc. which provides tutoring for children with dyslexia in the Northern Masonic Jurisdiction, is the primary charity of the Northern Jurisdiction.
+Masonic Learning Centers for Children, Inc. which provides tutoring for children with dyslexia in the Northern Masonic Jurisdiction, is the primary charity of the Northern Masonic Jurisdiction.
 The Scottish Rite Masonic Museum & Library is also a charity.

 Leadership

-In the Northern Jurisdiction, the Supreme Council consists of no more than 66 members.
+In the Northern Masonic Jurisdiction, the Supreme Council consists of no more than 66 members.
 All members of the Supreme Council are designated Sovereign Grand Inspectors General.
-In addition, the head of the Rite in each Valley of the Northern Jurisdiction is called a "Deputy of the Supreme Council."
+In addition, the head of the Rite in each Valley of the Northern Masonic Jurisdiction is called a "Deputy of the Supreme Council."

-The Northern Jurisdiction meets yearly, in recent years alternating between the headquarters in Lexington, Massachusetts in even years and a large city in the Northern Jurisdiction in odd years.
+The Northern Masonic Jurisdiction meets yearly, in recent years alternating between the headquarters in Lexington, Massachusetts in even years and a large city in the Northern Masonic Jurisdiction in odd years.
 However, in 2023 the annual meeting was in Lexington, Kentucky, which is located in the Southern Jurisdiction.

+Soverign Grand Commander

 The head of the NMJ is the Sovereign Grand Commander.
-A total of 23 men have held this office since 1813, including one who only held the position in an acting capacity.
-Henry Lynde Palmer's tenure of 30 years was the longest, and Giles Fonda Yates, who served for only 10 days, was the shortest.

-Three Sovereign Grand Commanders of the Northern Masonic Jurisdictions have been expelled from Scottish Rite Supreme Councils, either during or after their terms had ended, namely Edward Asa Raymond and Klliian Henry Van Rensselaer in 1862 and David Alan Glattly in 2024.

-The current Sovereign Grand Commander is Ill.
-Walter F. Wheeler, 33° who was installed to the post in August 2023 at the annual meeting in Louisville, Kentucky.
-The list of Sovereign Grand Commanders is as follows:
+The current Sovereign Grand Commander is Walter F. Wheeler, who was installed to the post in August 2023 at the annual meeting in Louisville, Kentucky.